shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 # AIxBlock

-**An On-Chain Open-Source Platform for Rapid AI Model Productization Using Decentralized Resources with Flexibility and Scalability**
+**An On-Chain Open-Source Platform for Rapid AI Model Development and Productization Using Decentralized Resources with Flexibility and Scalability**

 ---